 Elings Park has been serving the Santa Barbara community for more than 50 years.
 The park is a 501(c)(3) non-profit organization and is one of the largest privately-funded parks in the country.
 It provides pristine recreational and event facilities…

-Located along Shoreline Drive and directly adjacent to the Santa Barbara Harbor, sits Leadbetter Beach, one of the most popular beaches in Santa Barbara.
-The beach is flanked by green grass and showcases an expansive strip of sand lining the…
+Editor’s note: The grassy areas will temporarily closed through January 2024 for turf renovation.
+Located along Shoreline Drive and directly adjacent to the Santa Barbara Harbor, sits Leadbetter Beach, one of the most popular beaches in Santa…

 Old Mission Santa Barbara